 VISITOR EXPERIENCE BUILDING FEATURES - The exhibit building is the primary destination for visitors.
 It houses the permanent exhibition and main interpretive experiences, restrooms, museum store, information desk and research library.
 The layout of the exhibit building is a series of four pitched roof volumes connected by a linear spine.
 The linear spine represents the northbound journey of the Underground Railroad.
-The volumes could be interpreted as stations. - The permanent exhibits comprise the northern half of the building with additional space available for temporary or rotating exhibits.
-EXHIBIT FEATURES - Visitors will begin their exhibit experience with the 17 minute orientation film Harriet Tubman Soldier of Freedom . - The permanent exhibition focuses on Tubman and the Underground Railroad resistance movement from the Maryland perspective. - Visitors are encouraged to wander the site, where paths meander through a landscape reminiscent of Tubman's world.
+The volumes could be interpreted as stations. - The permanent exhibits comprise the northern half of the building with additional space available for temporary or rotating exhibits. - The administrative building houses park staff and volunteers.
+It is designed for private access.
+The storage garage is reserved for park staff.
+EXHIBIT FEATURES - Visitors will begin their exhibit experience with an orientation film. - The permanent exhibition focuses on Tubman and the Underground Railroad resistance movement from the Maryland perspective. - Visitors are encouraged to wander the site, where paths meander through a landscape reminiscent of Tubman's world.
 THE BUST OF HARRIET TUBMAN The visitor center is also home to a bronze bust of Harriet Tubman.
 This life-size rendition was carefully sculpted by Brendan O'Neill, Sr. of Talbot County.
 O'Neill graciously donated his time, talent and materials to meticulously create the bust.
-He also designed the pedestal on which it is displayed, which consists of a combination of wood from the 460 year old Wye Oak, the honorary state tree of Maryland and the largest white oak tree in the United States, and a cedar tree, which represents Tubman's time in the forests and fields of Dorchester County.
+He also designed the pedestal on which it is displayed, which consists of a combination of wood from the 460 year old Wye Oak, the honorary state tree of Maryland and the largest white oak tree in the United States, and a cedar tree, which represents Tubman's time in the forests and fields of

+Dorchester County.
 O'Neill conferred with partners, stakeholders and family members, and consulted with Dr. Kate Clifford Larson, the park's historical consultant.
 "We appreciate all the time and effort that went into fabricating this exceptional likeness," said Maryland State Park Manager Dana Paterra.
 "Mr. O'Neill's piece shows a youthful, strong and resilient Tubman that will greet our visitors as they begin their journey at the visitor center."
 BIOGRAPHY Harriet Tubman is best remembered as one of America's most famous conductors of the Underground Railroad.
 Born into slavery in early 1822 in Dorchester County, Tubman gained international acclaim during her lifetime as an Underground Railroad agent, abolitionist, Civil War spy and nurse, suffragist and humanitarian.
 Suffering under the lash and disabled by a near fatal head injury while enslaved, Tubman rose above horrific childhood adversity to emerge with a will of steel.
 Owing her success to unique survival techniques honed in the forests, fields and marshes of Maryland's Eastern Shore, Tubman transcended victimization to achieve personal and physical freedom from her oppressors.
 Refusing to be bound by the chains of slavery or by the low expectations limiting the lives of women and African Americans, Tubman battled amazing odds to pursue lifelong dreams of freedom, equality, justice and self-determination.